ncatlab/nlab-content/pages/8/7/2/1/1278/content.md

 * [[Richard Szabo]], _Quantization of Higher Abelian Gauge Theory in Generalized Differential Cohomology_ ([arXiv:1209.2530](http://arxiv.org/abs/1209.2530))

-Fairly comprehensive lecture notes on subsuming the developments up to this stage include
+Comprehensive lecture notes on the developments up to this stage are in

 * {#Bunke12} [[Ulrich Bunke]], _Differential cohomology_ ([arXiv:1208.3961](http://arxiv.org/abs/1208.3961))